Night markets 101: how to eat your way through Taipei

 Night markets can still be great—focus on fried snacks, grilled vegetables, desserts, and drinks.
 Avoid anything where the broth or sauce is likely meat-based unless you can confirm.

 Plan one anchor meal where vegetarian options are clear, then keep the rest of the day snack-friendly: tea, desserts, and simple street foods.
+This gives you satisfaction without spending the whole day negotiating menus.

 Hand-picked next reads to make your Taipei plan smoother.